THURSDAY, MARCH 15TH

 9:15 – 9:45 AM | Keynote

 - Lisa Mensah, President & CEO, Opportunity Finance Network

 9:45 – 11:15 AM | Plenary

-This plenary will highlight ongoing trends in mission investing, including: questions around scaling the impact industry; innovating in impact; the perennial debate about concessionary vs. market rate of returns; and beyond.
-Case studies and examples will be used to exemplify advancements in the industry.
+This plenary will articulate a vision for the future of mission related investing, grounded by a group of pioneers in the field.
+Compelling discussion among leading investors and groundbreaking managers will touch upon scaling the industry; innovating in impact; the perennial debate between concessionary and market rate of returns; and envisioning the future we want.
+Case studies and examples will be used to exemplify advancements from the field.

 11:30 AM – 12:45 PM | Concurrent Sessions (Choose one)